25prabhu10/notes/docs/Languages/Git/Git.md

 All the Git configurations are stored in a file:

-1. The **configurations specific to the users** resides in home directory as `~/.gitconfig` or `~/.config/git/config` file.
+1. The **configurations specific to the users** resides in home directory as `~/.gitconfig` or `~/.config/git/config` file

-   - To add configurations to this file we pass `--global` option in the CLI.
+   - To add configurations to this file we pass `--global` option in the CLI

-2. The **configurations specific to a repository** resides as `.git/config` file.
+2. The **configurations specific to a repository** resides as `.git/config` file

-   - To add configurations to this file we pass `--local` option or just `git config` in the CLI.
+   - To add configurations to this file we pass `--local` option or just `git config` in the CLI

-3. The **configurations specific to that machine** resides as `/etc/gitconfig` file.
+3. The **configurations specific to that machine** resides as `/etc/gitconfig` file

-   - To add configurations to this file we pass `--system` option in the CLI.
+   - To add configurations to this file we pass `--system` option in the CLI

 The **priority** in which these configuration files are used is: **local** > **global** > **system**